-We don’t require that you have a fence, but we strongly encourage it.
+For most dogs, we don’t require that you have a fence.
+However, we do strongly encourage it.
 Dogs always benefit from having a fenced yard where they are free to exercise and remain safe from harm.
 If a prospective owner is committed to providing regular exercise, some rescues can do well without a fenced yard.
 For example, a senior dog is more likely to thrive in that sort of environment than a puppy.
+We require a fence for a small percentage of our dogs, usually ones that need to run frequently in order to stay healthy and happy.
 We do assess prospective homes with safety in mind, so not having a fence in a high-traffic area could be an issue.
 It will depend on the the dog and the circumstances, so feel free to apply for any rescue that interests you so we can discuss your particular situation.

 It is the policy of GRRR that all potential adopters complete an Adoption Application, have an interview with an Adoption Coordinator, and allow a home visit in order to be considered as a forever adoptive home for our rescue pups.
 GRRR will determine the best match for each animal based on the application information and interview.
 At any point throughout the process, GRRR may recommend a different dog based on the suitability of the dog to your family and home environment.